dibakargoswami100/dibakargoswami100/README.md

 # 👋 Hi, I'm Dibakar Goswami

-I am a passionate and skilled Front End Developer, Content Writer, and Web Designer.
-I bring a unique blend of technical expertise and creative flair to every project I undertake.
+I am a BCA graduate  with a focus on automation testing and hands-on project experience.
+Proficient in test automation tools and frameworks.
+Knowledgeable in web development but prioritizing a career in automation testing.
+Committed to continuous learning and professional growth in this field.
 ## 🛠️ Skills and Tools

 ### Design and Development
 - **Figma**
 - **Canva**
-- **Adobe Illustrator**
-- **Photoshop**

 ### Web Technologies
+- **SELENIUM**
+- **BS5**
 - **HTML5**
 - **CSS3**
 - **JavaScript**